urbyone/linuxlab/infra/part3/Part3.md

 >**adminuser@VM3~$  ls -l /datadrive**

-The blob should now have been downloaded to the disk on /datadrive and you can logoff to compmlete the lab.
+The blob should now have been downloaded to the disk on /datadrive and you can logoff to complete the lab.

 >**adminuser@VM3~$ logout**